Andiystyler/AndiyScripts_esx_drugs/README.md

 # AndiyScripts_esx_drugs
-a changed esx_drug that you can create new drugs easy
+A changed esx_drug that you can create new drugs from the config

+Picking plants then you got harvest

 I dont claim this as my own i coded it in a diffrent way the bas and the idea comes form esx legacy